 This looming reality will inevitably trigger unprecedented waves of mass migration.
 However, advancements in technology hold the promise of long-term solutions, enabling us to transcend the limitations of our bodies.
 Consider that an average person excretes approximately 2000 ml of urine daily, with about 90% of it being water.
 By implementing efficient filtration systems, waste material can be effectively repurposed, optimizing the water-to-waste ratio.
 In an era of resource scarcity, effective storage and recycling mechanisms will be paramount for survival.
 Moreover, advancements in medical technology will enhance the efficiency of existing organs.
 Drawing inspiration from the concept of a stoma, individuals will have the means to regulate their water balance with improved efficacy.

-History proves that wealth determines beauty standards.
-When only the rich could access an abundance of food, a slight chubbiness was sought after.
-In modern times, food quality is of concern, making a skinny body shape desirable.
-In the future, the accessibility to medical technology will determine the beauty standard.
-Individuals with a matured and taken in filtration system will display prestige and wealth.
-As an external storage can be easily removed from the body, only the bodys of the rich will have fully ingested it.
-At birth, however, all patients will be treated equal: a channel will be inserted into the umbilicus.
-Traditionally, this natural stoma is closed after birth.
-Keeping it open provides a suitable access to the water balance.
+Historically, wealth has shaped societal beauty standards.
+In times when only the affluent could access an abundance of food, a slightly fuller figure was coveted.
+In modern society, concerns over food quality have popularized a lean physique.
+Looking ahead, the accessibility to medical technology will dictate the prevailing beauty ideal.
+Those with fully integrated and refined filtration systems will exude prestige and wealth.
+As an external storage component can be easily detached from the body, it will become a luxury exclusive to the wealthy.
+However, at birth, all individuals will be treated equally, with a channel inserted into the umbilicus.
+Traditionally, this natural stoma is sealed after birth, but keeping it open will provide a convenient access point to regulate the water balance.